jhpyle/docassemble/_docs/functions.md

 function can be used to find the name of the major subdivision, and also to find if the country has any subdivisions at all.

+The `states_list()` function also takes an optional keyword argument `abbreviate`.
+The default value is `False`.
+If it is set to `True`, then the labels and values will both be the abbreviated version of the state name.

 The `state_name()` function returns the name of a state based on the state abbreviation provided.